CHOOSE FROM THESE RESOURCES

-The Family Service Counselors of The Catholic Cemeteries are highly trained to assist you in making the proper selection from the many burial options that are available to you, and to answer all of your questions.
+The Family Service Specialists of The Catholic Cemeteries are highly trained to assist you in making the proper selection from the many burial options that are available to you, and to answer all of your questions.

 You may also review our Pre-Planning page for more information.

 What does the Catholic Church say about Cremation?

 While the Church permits cremation, the Church clearly prefers and urges that the body of the deceased be present for the funeral rites, namely for the vigil and the funeral liturgy.
 The “Order of Christian Burial” contains provisions for the cremation of the body after the final commendation that concludes the funeral liturgy.

 When it is not possible for the body to be present for the funeral liturgy, the Church now permits the cremated remains of the body to be present for the vigil, the funeral liturgy, and the committal rite.
 The parish church is the preferred place for the celebration of these rites.
 New prayer texts have been approved for use when the cremated remains of the body are present for the rites.

 The cremated remains of the body are to be treated and handled with the same respect and dignity given to the corporeal remains of the body.
 This includes final disposition.
 If cremation is chosen as the means of final disposition, the remains are to be buried in the ground of a communal cemetery, preferably a Catholic cemetery, or entombed in a communal or private mausoleum or columbarium.
 Therefore, the cultural practices of scattering cremated remains, keeping them at home, or interring them at the lake cabin are not considered reverent or appropriate ways of disposition from the standpoint of the Church.

 Whenever possible, appropriate memorialization of the deceased should be utilized at the place of burial.